nadben-dat/JDBC-1/Exercise.md

 Configure your DatabaseConnectionManager such that the variables are gathered from your property file <br>(instead of hard-coded in your DatabaseConnection attributes)<br>

-In git: Ignore the .properties file
+In git: Ignore the .properties file<br>

 Upload your project to a git repo

 Share your github repository with a person in class<br>